-Employees have the right to be involved in activities as citizens of the community; however, employees must keep their role as private citizens separate and distinct from their responsibilities as employees of the Board.
+Employees have the right to be involved in activities as citizens of the community; however, employees must keep their role as private citizens separate and distinct from their responsibilities as employees of the North Vancouver School District.
 Employees must avoid situations that could result in a conflict of interest.

 Acceptance of Gifts and Other Complimentary Items